pratikjagrut/go-tutorial/18_channels/README.md

 **Range over channel**

-Like slices or maps, channels can also be iterated over using the range.
+Like slices or maps, channels can also be iterated over using the `range`.

 ```
 for i:= range ch{}